Do lawn mower blades come sharpened?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-When you buy a new lawnmower or a set of new blades you may have noticed that the blades look blunt and are usually powder coated.
+When you buy a new mower or a set of new blades you may have noticed that the blades look blunt and are usually powder-coated.
 You may be wondering if your blades need sharpening before you use them.

-Do lawn mower blades come sharpened?
-The simple answer is Yes.
+Do New Lawn Mower Blades Need Sharpening?
+The simple answer is no, they do not need to be sharpened.
 You can go ahead and mow your lawn.
 A lawnmower blade is not meant to be razor-sharp.
-It is the speed of the blade rotation and the hard edge that do the work.
+It is the speed of the blade rotation and the flat edge that do the cutting.

 How much cut time could I expect to get out of a new blade?

-The average time in between sharpening lawnmower blades in most manuals is around 25 hours.
-This may sound like you will need to sharpen them quite often but this is not the case.
+The average time before blades need to be sharpened in most manuals is around 25 hours of use.
+This may sound like you will need to sharpen the blade quite often but this is not the case.
 25 hours is a long time in engine hours as it doesn’t include the time you spend getting organized and cleaning up or edging before a mow.

 I ran timers on half a dozen commercial mowers doing domestic lawns and kept a monthly log for over two years.
-I found that your average mower did somewhere between 12-15 hours a week and I was getting around 50 hours out of the blades before they needed sharpening.
-If you translate that to a private domestic lawn that you are mowing then you should be able to get at least a year out of a new blade or 26-35 cuts.
+I found that your average mower did somewhere between 12-15 hours a week and I was getting around 50 hours out of the blades before they got a dull blade and needed sharpening.
+If you translate that to a private domestic lawn that you are mowing then you should be able to get at least a year out of a new mower blade or 26-35 cuts.

-A sandy lawn will wear your blade out faster.
-This can be even worse if you are using a mower with an aluminum body as you will wear out your axels in no time and that’s one of the main reasons that mowers cut unevenly.
+A sandy lawn will dull lawn mower blades faster.
+This can be even worse if you are using a mower with an aluminum body as you will wear out your axel fittings in no time and that will cause your mower to cut unevenly.
+This will produce uneven wear on your blade.

 A lawn with a lot of stones or next to a pebble garden will also damage your blades.
-Every little nick in the blade reduces the effectiveness and the quality of the cut.
-You will need to maintain your blade more often.
+Every little nick on the edge of the blade reduces the effectiveness and affects the quality of the cut.
+You will need to sharpen your mower blades more often.

 Mowing your lawn too low.

 You shouldn’t be doing this anyway.
 Most lawns do not like to be cut too short.
-Not only does it damage the lawn and encourage flat weeds it does just as much damage to your blade.
+Not only does it damage the lawn and encourage flat weeds it does damage to your blade.

 Your blade will last a lot longer if you cut your lawn high.
 It will also encourage that nice green healthy look so that is a win-win all around.